facebook/wdt/README.md

 is buffered on both paths - keeping each subsystem busy while minimizing kernel to userspace switches.

+## Terminology
+WDT uses "Mbytes" everywhere in its output as 1024*1024 bytes = 1048576 bytes (technically this should be the new mebibyte (MiB) standard but it felt Mbytes is be more in line with what other tools are using, clearer, easier to read and matching what a traditional "megabyte" used to mean in historical memory units where the address lines are binary and thus power of two and not of ten)

 ## Example

 While WDT is primarily a library, we also have a small command line tool